USArtists International

 Fiscal Sponsorship

-Due to a change in federal grant requirements, fiscal sponsors are no longer allowed as part of this program.
+Due to a change in federal grant requirements, fiscal sponsorship is no longer allowed as part of this program.
 Artists without 501(c)(3) status in previous years applied with the help of a fiscal sponsor.
 Moving forward, these artists will need to apply as an individual (or as an individual on behalf of their ensemble), and will also be liable for any tax burden of receiving the grant.
-More details will be released alongside the guidelines later in the fall.
+Review guidelines for additional info, consult a tax professional, and attend this webinar to learn more.

 Webinars